ipython/ipython/docs/source/whatsnew/development.rst

 * The ContainerWidget was renamed to Box and no longer defaults as a flexible box in the web browser.
 A new FlexBox widget was added, which allows you to use the flexible box model.

+* The notebook now uses a single websocket at `/kernels/<kernel-id>/channels` instead of separate `/kernels/<kernel-id>/{shell|iopub|stdin}` channels.
+Messages on each channel are identified by a `channel` key in the message dict, for both send and recv.

 ..
 DO NOT EDIT THIS LINE BEFORE RELEASE.
 INCOMPAT INSERTION POINT.